steven-meehan/sm-blog/source/_drafts/knights-escape.md

 "Last chance walk away and live."

-The other man tried to dive behind the senator's final home, but Ezikial knew what the man would attempt.
-And so as the man began his last movement, Ezikial squeezed the trigger, and the bullet started its route.
+The other man tried to dive behind the senator's final home, but Ezikiel knew what the man would attempt.
+And so as the man began his last movement, Ezikiel squeezed the trigger, and the bullet started its route.
 Just before the thug's head disappeared behind the coffin, the shot ended its fatal journey.

-Ezikial shook his head at the senselessness of all the death before he sought a way out as stealthily as he could.
+Ezikiel shook his head at the senselessness of all the death before he sought a way out as stealthily as he could.
 As he was making his escape, he was surprised that the gunfire hadn't drew security already.
 But that blessing allowed him to slip out of the building and reach a phone.
 He quickly called his contact, and in less than fifteen minutes a car was coming towards him.

 When it stopped the window was rolled down, and he saw his contact with the press.
-Ezikial extracted the flash drive from the crest and asked, "You're sure you'll be able to get this to the world?"
+Ezikiel extracted the flash drive from the crest and asked, "You're sure you'll be able to get this to the world?"

-"Have I ever let you down Ezikial?"
+"Have I ever let you down Ezikiel?"

-"Never Jacob," Ezikial answered as he handed over the flash drive.
+"Never Jacob," Ezikiel answered as he handed over the flash drive.

-"Go lay low, you've done enough,"  Jacob said as he raised his window and sped off into the city to disseminate the information Ezikial risked his life to retrieve.
+"Go lay low, you've done enough,"  Jacob said as he raised his window and sped off into the city to disseminate the information Ezikiel risked his life to retrieve.